 4) Navigate to More Controls and hit the ‘+‘ icon next to Quick Notes to add it to the Control Center.

 Now, you’ll be able to access Quick Note when you swipe down from the top right corner of the display.

-Quick Notes in iPadOS 15 and macOS 12 is an excellent feature that’ll improve productivity.
-It doesn’t interfere with the app that you’re using, and you can use it to take down notes, copy text, images, and links. iPad users will find this most useful, especially those who have an Apple Pencil.
+Quick Note is an excellent feature that’ll improve productivity.
+It doesn’t interfere with the app that you’re using, and you can use it to take down notes, and copy text, images and links. iPad users will find this most useful, especially those who have an Apple Pencil.
 We hope this guide helped you figure out how to use Quick Notes on your Mac and iPad.